cacophony-wj/LeS/README.md

 ###  SexLab

 This menu takes a good minute to appear after you click on it.
 It may seem stuck.
 Just wait.

-Afterward, hit **SexLab Animations: Register** and wait a good bit until the greyed out word _Registered_ appears.
-Then uncheck the **Override** as Devious already handles this function.
+**SexLab Animations**: To the right of this you will see _Register_.
+Click it and wait a good bit until the greyed out word _Registered_ appears.

+Under **Animation**, uncheck **Override** as Devious already handles this function.

 # All done!